gramineproject/gramine/Documentation/devel/performance.rst

 long manifest (several MBs in size), parsing such a manifest may significantly deteriorate start-up performance.
 This is rarely a case, but keep manifests as small as possible.
 Note that this overhead is due to our sub-optimal parser.
-Once Graphene moves to a better manifest parser, this won't be an issue.
+Once Gramine moves to a better manifest parser, this won't be an issue.

-Finally, recall that by default Graphene doesn't propagate environment variables into the SGX enclave.
+Finally, recall that by default Gramine doesn't propagate environment variables into the SGX enclave.
 Thus, environment variables like ``OMP_NUM_THREADS`` and ``MKL_NUM_THREADS`` are not visible to the graphenized application by default.
 To propagate them into the enclave, either use the insecure manifest option